Programming

 • .env.production — for production

 I don’t use any third-party only for load env files, instead using direct inject before project run.
-Easy to use you just copy .env.local to .env, fill in your values, and you are good to go.
+Update the run.sh to target the environment, and you are good to go.

 Available API Endpoints